cyruskimani/Data-Visualization-for-Uganda-Karamoja-Food-Security/README.md

 The dataset contains the following:

-  1. Shapefiles Boundaries of Uganda Subcounties Boundaries of Uganda Districts and Sub-Counties.
+  1. Shapefiles Boundaries of Districts and Sub-Counties in Uganda Karamoja.

-  2. Numerical data detailing the production of maize and sorghum in the Districs and Sub-Counties.
+  2. Numerical data as .csv files detailing the production of maize and sorghum in the Districs and Sub-Counties.

 # Overview